-Use of robotic systems for minimally invasive surgery has rapidly increased during the last decade.
+The Robotic Assisted Surgical Devices (RASD) CRN was initiated to develop robotic device-related and process-related real-time data as the use of robotic systems for minimally invasive surgery has rapidly increased during the last decade.
 Intuitive surgical reports indicate that over a million robotic procedures are performed in the United States across various surgical specialties.
-A robotic surgery registry is being developed to systematically collect device-related and process-related real-time data.
 The U.S. FDA/CDRH has identified this as a priority area for evidence development and helped develop a collaborative effort.
-Development of this registry has a potential to support pre-market regulatory decision-making, to streamline the development of innovative products in patient care, as well to establish monitoring and safety innovation of RASD.
+Development of this registry has a potential to support pre-market regulatory decision-making, to streamline the development of innovative products in patient care, as well to establish monitoring and safety innovation of RASD CRN.

 A landmark RASD Registry consensus conference was convened by the Institute of Surgical Excellence (ISE) in September 2016, which brought together 44 key opinion leaders through a public – private partnership to determine the minimal data set that would be needed for a RASD Registry.
 The participants included robotic surgery experts, registry experts, government representatives, and society representatives.
 Through the consensus conference discussions and two additional post-conference Delphi surveys completed by meeting participants, a minimal intraoperative and operative room staff experience data set was agreed upon that will be included in the RASD Registry.
 In an update meeting in 2019, it was agreed upon to utilize procedures related to gynecologic cancers in the pilot study since there is some controversy regarding the efficacy of minimally invasive procedures for the treatment of these cancers.